+Turn your passion for STEM into a career.
 Traditionally, engineering has been considered a 'male' domain.
-The energy and utilities sector is determined to address this and recruit talented men and women into its industries at every level.
+The energy and utilities sector is determined to address this and encourage more women to choose a career in engineering.

-We want everyone to know that there are opportunities available for school leavers upwards, if you choose the right qualifications.
-To achieve this, the sector is working to promote STEM subjects (Science, Technology, Engineering, Maths), particularly to young women.
-This will:
+We want everyone to know that there are opportunities for women in science for school leavers upwards, if you choose the right qualifications!
+To achieve this, leading companies in the sector are working to promote STEM subjects (Science, Technology, Engineering, Maths), particularly to young women to:

-Develop a bigger and more diverse pool of talented people for the sector
+Develop a bigger and more diverse pool of talented women in science

-We’re also ensuring that, once qualified, every woman has the chance to achieve her potential as an engineer, applied scientist or leader.
+Once qualified, we want every woman to have the chance to achieve her potential as an engineer, applied scientist or leader.
 This means providing roles for women returning to work after having children – plus the flexibility and progression opportunities to combine work with being a mum.

 The sector is also open to women currently working in other industries.
 There are many career pathways open, including the option to up-skill or re-skill through further study or training.
 With many companies offering first-class support and resources, women have every opportunity to excel and advance.

 “Some of the myths that still exist about women in engineering are just not true.
 Our film explores some of them so the next generation of girls can feel confident engineering is a real career choice for them.
 The energy industry is currently facing two significant employment challenges; a skills shortage and a stark lack of diversity.
 Through our inclusion and diversity programme we’re aiming to contribute not only to change in our own organisation but across the energy industry and society as a whole”.

 Rosie MacRae, Head of Inclusion and Diversity for SSE